 The average Carrier to Noise Ratio (dB-Hz) as computed from all contributing TOA/FOA measurements, computed by taking the log of the average of inverse logs of all measurements.

-80. Networked Antennas
+80. Networked Antenna Channels

-Number of networked antennas used to generate this alert.
-"99" indicates that information is not available.
+Number of networked antenna channels used to generate this alert.
+"99" indicates that information is not available for a networked MEOLUT.